logicchains/LPATHBench/writeup.md

 *Rust*

+**NOTE:** *The code I had trouble with is fixed in the current Rust nightly; `visited[2] = true` works fine.
+So consider this rust section outdated.*

-This was by far the hardest implementation to write, due to the language having changed significantly since last I used it.
+This was by far the hardest implementation to write, due to the language having changed significantly sincelast I used it.
 Relatively simple tasks eluded me, for instance:

 ```rust
 let mut visited: Vec<bool> = Vec::from_fn(10, |_| false);